Fact check Frequently asked questions addressed to the German Development Ministry (BMZ)

 Moreover, it is more important than ever for Germany to have allies and trading partners all over the world with whom we work in mutual respect and partnership.
 Active development policies lay the foundations for this, and they open doors.
 Germany's prosperity has been built on this openness towards the world.
 Exports account for one in every two euros made in Germany.
 If Germany wants to remain a strong exporting nation, if we want to continue selling cars, machinery and medicines to other countries, we cannot afford to retreat into our shell.

-What sort of projects are involved in the German government’s reply to the minor interpellation (written question) from the CDU/CSU parliamentary group concerning the Partnership in Statistics for Development in the 21st Century (PARIS21) and statistics?
+What sort of projects are the subject of the German government's reply to the minor interpellation (written question) from the CDU/CSU parliamentary group concerning the Partnership in Statistics for Development in the 21st Century (PARIS21) and statistics?

 - The total of the project funding in the list is not the same as the total of the federal budget funding spent on the projects.
 The list includes both budget funding in the form of non-repayable grants and funding in the form of loans.
 Loans are later repaid by the partner countries.
 In India, for instance, 90 per cent of the cooperation portfolio consists of loans.